Radiology

 There are no after effects and you may resume normal activities after the examination.

-The Radiographer or Radiologist will issue a report to the doctor who requested the examination.
+The radiographer or radiologist will send a report to the doctor who requested the examination.
 If this was your GP then the result should be with them within ten days.

 Fluoroscopy is a radiological technique, which gives a real time video image on television monitors using X-rays.
 It is useful for seeing dynamic bodily functions, such as the swallowing action.